 Our primary empirical strategy harnesses the natural experiment created by the 1603 grant program by comparing wind farms that came online just before and just after the program went into effect.
 While the Section 1603 grant was not randomly assigned, its creation came as a plausibly exogenous shock to the industry.
-We exploit this shock and use a binary indicator for whether the project came online after January 1, 2009 as an instrument for cash grant recipient status,
+We exploit this shock by using a binary indicator for whether the project came online after January 1, 2009 as an instrument for cash grant recipient status.
+We use this instrument along with wind farms' monthly output data over 2010-2014 to estimate equation 8 via two-stage least squares.
+This IV approach is similar to a fuzzy regression discontinuity design with time as the running variable, which we implement as a sensitivity analysis in Appendix Table D.1.